UndeadZeratul/Hazardous-Looting/README.md

 # Preface
  Looting is a pretty safe thing to do, save for the whole 'could be shot at' bit, isn't it?
 Well, it *was* safe, until now.
-Watch out for the pointy bits and foreign glands of your to be scavanged corpses...
+Watch out for the pointy bits and foreign glands of your to be scavenged corpses...
 # Hazardous Looting
  A mod-mod for the Hideous Destructor expansion 'Ugly as Sin'.
 This mod will do nothing without Ugly as Sin installed.
 # Features